testground/testground/ROADMAP.md

 - Effort: approx. 8 months
 - Delivery: Q4 2023

-**Why:** Testground is an Open Source project and the more project that uses it, the more improvement we'll see.
+**Why:** Testground is an Open Source project, and the more project that uses it, the more improvement we'll see.
 We want to drive adoption outside of Protocol Labs but also encourage contribution.
-Other organization have picked up the tool and started contributing, we want to lower friction and strike the Iron while it's hot.
+Other organizations have picked up the tool and started contributing; we want to lower friction and strike the Iron while it's hot.

 **Deliverables:**